baffou/PhaseLAB/documentation/Sphinx/docs/source/importImages.rst

-.. include:: substitutions.rst

 Import experimental images
 ==========================

 Experimental images (interferograms) are imported as matrices, embedded in *Interfero* objects.
-There are at least two images to import: the object interferogram and the reference interferogram.
+There are at least two images to import: the *main* interferogram and the *reference* interferogram.

 Manual import
 -------------